harshityadav95/harshityadav95.github.io/_posts/backend_enginnering/2023-08-03-TCP-Tunneling.md

 ![image](https://github.com/harshityadav95/harshityadav95.github.io/assets/14792490/b6b86565-d76f-4a51-8e62-ea0a7dd0a2a4)

-- The Client received the data response as  intended as if it was receiving the repsonse from S2
+- The Client received the data response as  intended as if it was receiving the response from S2
 - There are a lot of TCP connections going

 ## Applications

-- By bypassing the firewall on blocked ports, firewall can see the TCP port and cannot see the data and the port number being smuggled into the pocket
+- By bypassing the firewall on blocked ports, the firewall can see the TCP port and cannot see the data and the port number being smuggled into the pocket
 ![image](https://github.com/harshityadav95/harshityadav95.github.io/assets/14792490/3c5bf05b-ed9c-4985-98d0-af4a955ea972)